jerryscript-project/jerryscript/targets/zephyr/README.md

 identifier).
 Building for other boards is similar.
-You are expected to read [Supported Boards](https://docs.zephyrproject.org/latest/boards/index.html) section in the Zephyr documentation for more information about Zephyr's support for a particilar board, means to flash binaries, etc.
+You are expected to read [Supported Boards](https://docs.zephyrproject.org/latest/boards/index.html) section in the Zephyr documentation for more information about Zephyr's support for a particular board, means to flash binaries, etc.

 ```